What It Means When A Toddler Won't Share and 3 Phrases That Will Save You!

 For the most part, it doesn't.
 Except that it lets us know we're not alone and our child is probably acting normally.

-in pink is saying.
+Like me, you've probably found yourself saying some of the same phrases this young woman in pink is saying.
 And like me, you've probably not had too much luck with them!

-But, there's another side to the coin that many seasoned childcare providers talk about.
 I didn't really understand why young children had such a hard time sharing until I learned the following developmental principle.

-The reason they want the toy isn't because they're greedy, selfish, impatient or narcissistic.
+The reason they want the toy isn't because they're greedy, selfish, impatient, or narcissistic.

-They want the toy because they want to learn about it.
 PLAY! is a child's best method of learning.
-A child's desire to play and learn is usually quite strong, especially for a child that is super smart and/or psychically inquisitive.
+A child's desire to play and learn is usually quite strong, especially for a child that is super smart and/or physically inquisitive.

 So why then didn't they want the same toy a minute ago when it was available?
 Is it because they're greedy and they don't want the other child to have it?